 - a.
 If the contestant is not present to receive their check and they have not completed an authorization form from the Rodeo Secretary, the Rodeo Auditor for that rodeo will mail the check on the next business day. - b.
-Following the awards ceremony, the Rodeo Auditor for that rodeo will provide the Rodeo Director with a list of people to whom checks will be mailed. - 9.
+Following the awards ceremony, the Rodeo Auditor for that rodeo will provide the Rodeo Director with a list of people to whom checks will be mailed. - c.
+Contestants not present at the awards ceremony are responsible for the collection of their awards or the cost of shipping them. - 9.
 Scores do not become official until the results are certified to the Trustees by the Rodeo Auditor.
-Such certification to be completed within twenty-four (24) hours after the rodeo.
+Such certification to be completed within twenty-four (24) hours after the rodeo. - 10.
+In the event that a rodeo is suspended or cancelled because of an emergency, refer to Standing Rule XIII, Section 1.

-10. In the event that a rodeo is suspended or cancelled because of an emergency, refer to Standing Rule XIII, Section 1.
+RULE XV - WORLD CHAMPION AWARDS

-RULE XV - FINALS RODEO/CIRCUIT CHAMPION SELECTION PROCESS
+1. Point Awards

-- 1. Point Awards - a.
-Finals Rodeo points are equal for all events, and awarded per performance to the first eight (8) places as follows.
+a.
+World Champion points are awarded per performance in each event to the first eight (8) places as follows (expressed as dollars).